jkriege2/JKQtPlotter/examples/simpletest_rgbimageplot_opencv/README.md

 ![jkqtplotter_simpletest_imageplot](../../screenshots/jkqtplotter_simpletest_rgbimageplot_opencv.png)

-The image is upside-down, because computer images use a coordinate system with 0 at the top-left (left-handed coordinate system) and the JKQTPLotter has its 0 at the bottom-left (right-handed coordinate system).
+The image is upside-down, because computer images use a coordinate system with 0 at the top-left (left-handed coordinate system) and the JKQTPlotter has its 0 at the bottom-left (right-handed coordinate system).